Bernard Alane

 Bernard Alane (born Bernard Noël Vetel; 25 December 1948) is a French actor and singer.
 He is the son of actress Annick Alane.
-He is best known in France for his roles in two films directed by Edouard Molinaro, Hibernatus and Mon oncle Benjamin, but has achieved better fame as voice actor.
+He is best known in France for his roles in two films directed by Edouard Molinaro, Hibernatus and Mon oncle Benjamin, but has achieved better fame as a voice actor.
 He is the regular French voice of Stanley Tucci.